RMHogervorst/cleancode/_posts/blog/2016-02-22-from-spss-to-r-part2.md

 and fill in the names, or type `install.packages("haven", "dplyr").

 Follow the description below or look at the complete script at:[github.com/RMHogervorst/cleancodeexamples](https://github.com/RMHogervorst/cleancodeexamples/tree/master/scripts/opening-spss-file-manipulate-with-dplyr-2016-feb).
-The script and this page are more or less the same (spelling might be better here :stuck_out_tongue_winking_eye: ).
+The script and this page are more or less the same (spelling might be better here ;p ).

 ### Opening the SPSS file and getting it in R
 {% highlight r linenos %}